yunyunh123/EC523-SER/README.md

 ```

 # Our experimental design
+---
 We chose 6 popular databases of audio, each containing collections of raw audio with corresponding emotion labels.
-Each dataset different emotion labels and different numbers of .wav files for each emotion, detailed in the table below:
+Each dataset has different emotion labels and different numbers of .wav files for each emotion, detailed in the table below:

 | Emotion | Datasets | --- | --- | --- | --- | --- |
 | --- | --- | --- | --- | --- | --- | --- |